The Thomas Crown Affair (1968 film)

 The Thomas Crown Affair is a 1968 American heist film directed by Norman Jewison and written by Alan R. Trustman.
-Starring Steve McQueen, Faye Dunaway, Paul Burke, and Jack Weston, the film follows Vicki Anderson (Dunaway) who is hired to investigate the culprits of a multi-million dollar bank heist, orchestrated by Thomas Crown (McQueen).
+Starring Steve McQueen, Faye Dunaway, Paul Burke, and Jack Weston, the film follows Vicki Anderson (Dunaway), who is hired to investigate the culprits of a multi-million dollar bank heist orchestrated by Thomas Crown (McQueen).

 The film was nominated for two Academy Awards, winning Best Original Song for Michel Legrand's "The Windmills of Your Mind".
 A remake was released in 1999, and a second remake is set to be released in 2027.
+A Hong Kong version of the movie was released in 1987 under the title Easy Money, starring Michelle Yeoh as Thomas Crown's female version.

 Plot

-Self-made millionaire businessman Thomas Crown is a handsome, dashing, cultured adrenaline junkie.
+Multi-millionaire businessman Thomas Crown is a handsome, dashing, cultured adrenaline junkie.
 Out of boredom, he masterminds a five-man heist of $2.66 million from a Boston bank, with the getaway driver dumping the money in a quiet cemetery trash can.
 None of the men ever meet Crown face to face, nor know or meet each other before the robbery.
 Crown retrieves the money after secretly trailing the drop.
-He deposits it into a numbered bank account in Geneva over several trips to avoid drawing undue attention to his actions.
+He deposits it into a numbered bank account in Geneva over several trips to avoid suspicion.

 Independent investigator Vicki Anderson is contracted by the bank's insurance company to investigate the heist; she will receive 10% of the stolen money if she recovers it.
 Speculating that whoever planned the robbery was familiar with the bank's routines because he had an account there, and that the stolen money has been spirited to Switzerland, Vicki and the police draw up a list of bank customers who have made several recent trips to Geneva.
 When she sees Crown's profile on the list, she intuitively recognizes him as capable of orchestrating the robbery, and shortly thereafter guesses the cellular method that he used to organize the robbers.

 Growing closer to her quarry, Vicki makes it clear to Crown that she knows he is the thief and that she intends to prove it.
 A game of cat and mouse ensues, which spurs both a physical and emotional attraction that soon evolves into an affair.
 This complicates Vicki's vow to find the money and help detective friend Eddy Malone bring the perpetrator to justice.